 Bekele Gerba, Ethiopia

 On December 23, 2015, Ethiopian security forces arrested Bekele Gerba, a foreign language professor at Addis Ababa University and the deputy chairman of the Oromo Federalist Congress.
 Professor Gerba’s arrest occurred against a backdrop of growing clashes between the Ethiopian government and supporters of the rights of the Oromo minority, over a government development plan which protesters allege would lead to large-scale eviction of Oromo people.
 According to reports, Professor Gerba is being held incommunicado, is in deteriorating health, and his family members have been denied visitation.
 On July 13, 2017, the charges against him were reduced from terrorism charges to crime charges.
 Although the Supreme Court granted his release on bail on October 30, 2017, the decision was reversed on November 1.
 On February 13, 2018, authorities released and dropped charges against Professor Gerba.

 Merera Gudina, Ethiopia

 On December 1, 2016, Dr. Merera Gudina, a former political science professor at Addis Ababa University, returned to Ethiopia from Belgium after addressing members of the European Union Parliament about human rights violations and the political crisis in Ethiopia.
 That day, Ethiopian security officers arrested him for “trespassing the state of emergency rules of the country,” and brought him to Maekelawi Prison, where he was reportedly placed in solitary confinement.
 Since his December 2016 arrest, Dr. Gudina has been formally charged with violating several articles of the Federal Democratic Republic of Ethiopia’s Criminal Code, including accusations that he attempted to overthrow Ethiopia’s constitutional order.
 Dr. Gudina has refuted all the charges brought against him in court.
-His most recent hearing was scheduled for July 7, 2017.
+His next hearing is scheduled for October 16, 2017.

 Santiago Guevara, Venezuela